BREWER’S YEAST VERSUS NUTRITIONAL YEAST

 (WHAT IS THE DIFFERENCE)

 Brewer’s Yeast has been available as a nutritional supplement for many years.
 It is a by-product of beer making.
 Brewer’s Yeast is a particular variety of the single cell fungus/yeast Saccharomyces Cerevisiae.
 Saccharomyces Cerevisiae is the same yeast used in bread making.
 This yeast is a living organism that feeds on the sugars of the grains used to make beer or bread and ferments them into carbon dioxide and ethyl alcohol.
-In beer making, varieties of this yeast are used that produce more alcohol and in bread making, varieties are used that produce more carbon dioxide gas to make the bread rise.
+In beer making, varieties of this yeast are used that produce more alcohol while in bread making, varieties are used that produce more carbon dioxide gas to make the bread rise.

 In bread making, the yeast remains in the bread but is deactivated in the baking process.
 In beer making, the yeast is removed and heated to deactivate it.
 It is then dried and made into a powder or flakes.
 It is this powdered or flaked yeast that is the Brewers Yeast supplement available at health food stores.
 What makes this yeast very nutritious is that while it is in its living and active form, it takes up a number of proteins, minerals and vitamins from the grains and other ingredients used in beer making.
 These nutrients remain in the dried yeast and when this yeast is consumed as a food supplement, it provides the body with these nutrients.